medusajs/medusa/docs/content/advanced/backend/plugins/publish.md

   - `medusa-plugin-shipping`: For plugins that add shipping functionalities or integrations.
   - `medusa-plugin-storage`: For plugins that add a file service or storage integration.
   - `medusa-plugin-source`: For plugins that help migrate or import data into Medusa from another platform.
-  - `medusa-plugin-storefront`: For storefronts that can be integrated with a Medusa server.
+  - `medusa-plugin-storefront`: For storefronts that can be integrated with a Medusa backend.
   - `medusa-plugin-other`: For any other type of plugin.

 ### Scripts in package.json